skravtsov/TTS/README.md

 # Google STT - Dialogflow - Google TTS loop
-Python Google TTS and Dialogflow helpers
+Python Google Speech To Text API to Dialogflow to Google Text To Speech API

 This class creates Listen Loop - listening user voice, converting to text with Google Cloud STT API, then process with Dialogflow, achieves a feedback and reading with Google Cloud TTS API